Home > Business > Commercial > SMEs: what strategy to win private sector tenders?

 Share this page :

-Take the test and you will be edified: if you type the expression “calls for tenders” on the Internet, almost all the answers will concern public calls for tenders.
-However, the weight of the private sector in the economy exceeds that of the public sector.
-Hence the whole point of sharpening your response strategy to private calls for tenders, after having perhaps done the same in the field of public order.
+Do the test and you'll be edified: if you type the expression "calls for tenders" on the Internet, almost all the responses will concern public calls for tenders.
+Yet the private sector's weight in the economy exceeds that of the public sector.
+That's why it's so important to hone your strategy for responding to private tenders, after perhaps doing the same for the public order.

-First observation: without direct contact, calls for tenders from the private sector are a pipe dream.
-Such contracts are “hunted”.
-So, how can an SME do to convince a major account ?
+First observation: without direct contact, calls for tender from the private sector are a pipe dream.
+Contracts of this kind are "chased".
+So how does an SME go about convince a major account ?

-Calls for tenders won by SMEs: proof by example
+Calls for tender won by SMEs: proof by example

-The experience of several SMEs in industry or services is instructive.
-They have indeed succeeded in convincing important companies to trust them.
-Some examples :
+The experience of several SMEs in industry and services is edifying.
+They have succeeded in convincing major companies to place their trust in them.
+Here are a few examples:

-• Buracco (manufacture of butterfly valves and flap valves) for TotalEnergies (one of the world leaders in oil extraction and refining)
+• Buracco (manufacture of butterfly valves and flap valves) for TotalEnergies (a world leader in oil extraction and refining)

 • Filhet-Allard Maritime (insurance broker) for CMA CGM (one of the world leaders in maritime transport and logistics)

-• Laulagun Bearings (design/manufacture of large bearings) for Siemens Gamesa (one of the world leaders in the manufacturing of wind turbines)
+• Laulagun Bearings (design/manufacture of large bearings) for Siemens Gamesa (a world leader in the manufacture of wind turbines)

-• Systech (manufacture of assembled electronic cards and wired cabling) for Airbus (world leading aircraft manufacturer)
+• Systech (manufacture of assembled electronic boards and wired cabling) for Airbus (world-leading aircraft manufacturer)

-What we can read/hear through articles in the specialized press or interviews on television or radio serves as an example.
+What we can read/hear about it in specialist press articles or interviews on television or radio has value as an example.

-First step of a strategy for responding to private calls for tenders
+The first stage in a strategy for responding to private tenders

 O like Dare

-• It means first of all daring to work alongside other companies, often larger in size, resources, network, references, etc.
+• First of all, it means daring to rub shoulders with other companies, often larger in size, resources, network, references, etc.

-A baobab, before reaching its incredible size, is first small.
+Before reaching its incredible size, a baobab is first and foremost small.

-• But also, daring to confront the standards of this major account prospect: conformity, quality and reliability, technical and customization requirements...
-Standards undoubtedly varied and strict because we are not leaders without reason (durability, performance, conditions of exploitation…).
+• But also, to dare to confront the standards of this major account prospect: conformity, quality and reliability, technical and customisation requirements...
+Standards that are undoubtedly varied and strict because we are not leaders without a reason (durability, performance, operating conditions...).

-• Finally, it means daring to confront the skepticism in the perspective of the prospect (Goliath facing David).
-An inevitable skepticism, but logical when a customer plans to give his trust to a new supplier, an SME in particular!
+• Finally, it means daring to face up to the scepticism in the prospect's eyes (Goliath facing David).
+This scepticism is inevitable, but logical when a customer is considering placing his trust in a new supplier, and an SME at that!

-Many consultants will say: this last point is undoubtedly the most different.
-Because few SMEs believe they are capable of convincing, considering themselves too small.
+Many consultants will say that this last point is undoubtedly the most differentiating.
+Few SMEs believe they are capable of convincing others, because they think they are too small.

-They can keep in mind this sentence from Franck Riboud (CEO of the Danone Group from 1996 to 2014) during an interview given at a higher business school:
+They can keep in mind this phrase from Franck Riboud (CEO of the Danone Group from 1996 to 2014) during an interview given at a business school:

 The ABCD approach to winning private tenders